ZombiU: Gameplay

 Exploration is encouraged in the game.
-By exploring the game's world, players can find beds (which are save points) and routes leading them back to their safe houses.
+By exploring the game's world, players can find beds (which are save points) and routes leading them back to their safe house.
 New weapons, ammunition, and scarce items can be collected by searching areas or dead bodies.
 These items include food and medkits (which restore health), plywood scraps (used to barricade doors), and weapon parts (which can be used in the safe house to upgrade weapons).
 As players discover new items during the game, previously-inaccessible areas can be entered.
 These items are stored in the player character's inventory (known as a bug-out-bag) or a cache in the safe house.
 If the player's character is killed by a zombie (which can occur with one bite), the character will permanently die and the player will then assume the role of another survivor.
 The previous character will become a zombie, whom the player must kill to reclaim their inventory.
 If Miiverse is enabled, other players' characters may also appear as zombies carrying the items they collected.
 A player can also place symbolic clues and hints, visible to other players, on walls.
-In addition to the normal-difficulty mode, ZombiU has a "Chicken" mode, which lowers the game's difficulty, for new and inexperienced players and a survival mode where the game ends when the player's original character dies.
+In addition to the normal-difficulty mode, the game has a "Chicken" mode, which lowers the game's difficulty, for new and inexperienced players, and a survival mode where the game ends when the player's original character dies.